 Here are 10 practical tips to make the grade with educators at your next conference:

 Be sure to showcase your company and brand in it’s best light with punchy booth graphics and welcoming people.

 2. Pre-schedule onsite meetings.

-Conferences are a perfect time to not just tell educators about your product, but to use as a feedback loop to understand how they use your products.
+Conferences are a perfect time to not just tell educators about your product, but to use as a feedback loop, through focused group discussions or 1:1 dialogues, to understand how they use your products.

 3. Offer a sweet treat.

 Candy or gum is always a traffic stopper in the exhibit hall!

 4. Host a giveaway.

 With an onsite and online contest, you can drive traffic to your booth and your website.
 Teachers love giveaways!